voxtechnica/versionary-api/README.md

 # Versionary API

-**Under Construction**
+This project is **Under Construction**.

 This project demonstrates a way to manage versioned entities in a database with a serverless architecture.
 It uses the Go programming language with the following technologies:

 * [AWS CloudFormation](https://aws.amazon.com/cloudformation/)